Chapter 14:

 “She was taken and Vergil ran off looking for her.
 Harper said that the cops are already looking too.
 We need to keep our heads down.”

 “Because of what happened to those cops…?”
 Despite circumstances beyond her control, Amala couldn’t justify the killings of Niles Letterman and Kevin Greene in her head.
 Unlike killing gangsters, the officers were just doing their jobs.
-She was mostly unaffected by the ordeal, but Nicolaus’s outburst about the incident weighed heavily on her conscience.
+She was mostly unaffected by the ordeal, but Nicolaus’s outburst in regards to the incident weighed heavily on her conscience.

 “Yeah.”
 Realizing he may have wandered onto a sensitive subject, Vernon drilled his thumbs into his temples, trying to figure a way back onto the other matter. “…Amala, can I leave this to you?”

-“I can’t go, I have to work at the operations center, and look, we aren’t heroes, or vigilantes.
-What I want is for you to meet up with Harper, and then find Vergil, not go out and try to rescue his sister.
-I already tried calling Nico’o, but no answer.
-We should believe the police can handle this, and just make sure Vergil doesn’t get himself in trouble, okay?”
+“I can’t go, I have to work at the operations center; and look, we aren’t heroes, or vigilantes.
+All I want you to meet up with Harper, then find Vergil; not go out and try to rescue his sister.
+Just make sure Vergil doesn’t get himself in trouble, okay?
+We should believe the police can handle this.”

 “…I…” No response seemed right.
 Amala was totally beside herself!
 “N-no!
 I don’t want to!”